 The largest monument in Budapest with a spectacular illumination and a total of 691 rooms.
-If you are impressed from the boat, be sure to book a time during your visit to see the interior where you will find statues of kings, rooms adorned with frescoes and gold leaf, the crown of Hungary presiding over the lobby, a dome of 96 meters or a spectacular Congress Hall.
+If you are impressed from the boat, be sure to book a time during your visit to see the interior where you will find statues of kings, rooms adorned with frescoes and gold leaf, the crown of Hungary presiding over the lobby, a dome of 315 feet or a spectacular Congress Hall.

 Also known as Royal Palace.
 Formerly the residence of the kings of Hungary, but today houses the Hungarian National Gallery or the Museum of History of Budapest and a huge library.
-It is worth seeing it at night illuminated as well as going up there to contemplate the views of the city.
+It is worth seeing it illuminated at night as well as going up there to contemplate the views of the city.